Onboarding

 For both application types:

 You cannot send a completely empty application without signer and fee data.
-If you attempt to omit fees, the request will be rejected or will fail validation, because the signer cannot correct fees in the page.
+If you attempt to omit fees, the request will be rejected or fail validation because the signer cannot correct fees in the page.

 High level flow